 If you had asked me 6 months ago, I would have said “That’s impossible.”
-But I’ve been working up there (I think I’m at around 3000 on a good day), and if you asked me a few hours ago, I’d say “That’s improbable.
+But I’ve been working up there (I think I’m at around 2000 words on a good day), and if you asked me a few hours ago, I’d say “That’s improbable.
 Only full-time writers can even get close to that.”

 I read this article and my brain flopped out of my gaping mouth.

 The article picks apart some recent statements by bestselling novelist Nick Hornby, and his suggestion that readers should not force themselves to read difficult books.
 Hornby says, “Novels should be like TV.
 It shouldn’t be hard work and we should do ourselves a favour.”

 OK, before I get passionate and start ranting, I want to say this: TV can be thought-provoking, immersive and emotionally powerful.
 TV can be fantastic.